dvtate/postfix-haskell/README.md

 # postfix-haskell
 A very low-level functional programming language designed to compile to WebAssembly in the browser.
+The language actually bears very little resemblance to Haskell despite the name.

 ## How to use
 The all examples can be run in an interactive shell like below.
 Note that this is unfinished and possibly out of date.
 For better examples check out the recently edited files in the `planning/*` folder.
 Also note the standard library in `/planning/stdlib/*`.